31 December, 2023

 Analytics and reporting

 Here are some important things to consider when deciding on selecting a suitable APM solution.

 Does the tool offer the metrics you need?
 For example, is tracking performance by specific parameters more important than code-level diagnostics?
 And will the insight be presented in a meaningful and easy-to-understand way?

 If applicable, the APM tool you use should be quick and easy for anyone, e.g., product teams and stakeholders.
 Here are some questions you may need to ask:

 Can you start using it without installing it on your servers?

 Are the dashboards easy to understand, or is customization required?

 And what will the maintenance be like?
 How often will it need to be upgraded, for example?

-Consider the types of technologies the APM tool needs to monitor and whether your product team will need a flexible tool to add more languages.
+Consider the types of technologies the APM tool needs to monitor and whether your product team will need a flexible tool to support mobile development frameworks.